 How Does It All Work?

 Deciding where to invest can be a difficult decision.
-We are not high risk and as such are not high reward.
-However, we do provide a safe investment opportunity with a reliable monthly distribution (Provident Diversified) or quarterly distribution (Northern Alliance Trust).
-We have consistently provided an 8+% return to our NAT Shareholders and 5% to our PDMC Unitholders.
+Our goal is to provide an investment opportunity with a reliable monthly distribution (Provident Diversified) or quarterly distribution (Northern Alliance Trust).

 How does it work?

-Essentially, Northern Alliance lends money to individuals and businesses that can't secure financing with a bank.
-Northern Alliance is an equity lender and our loan is always secured against land.
-The risk and rates are a direct factor on the amount of equity that is left in the land.
-The interest rates to borrowers range from 10% to 16%.
-We have a rigorous process in place for underwriting our mortgages that ensures only the best mortgages are funded and placed in the Trust’s portfolio.
+Essentially, Shelter Lending lends money to individuals and businesses that can't secure financing with a bank.
+NAT and Provident are equity lenders and the loans are always secured against real property.
+Shelter Lending has a rigorous process in place for underwriting our mortgages that ensures only the best mortgages are funded and placed in either fund's portfolio.

 What am I purchasing?

-If you are investing with NAT, you will purchase either A or B units (shares) of a Quasi Mutual Fund Trust (registered with CRA).
+If you are investing with NAT, you will purchase either units of a Quasi Mutual Fund Trust.

-If you choose to invest with PDMC, you purchase units of a Mortgage Investment Corporation.
+If you choose to invest with PDMC, you purchase preferred shares of a Mortgage Investment Corporation.

 How do I invest?